navanchauhan/navanchauhan.github.io/Content/posts/2026-05-06-how-to-build-your-own-software-factory.md

 - Residual uncertainty
 ```

-That's not the whole factory.
-But it's the shape of a station that knows it belongs to one.
+That's nowhere near the whole factory, but it's the shape of a single station that understands it's part of one.

 ## Add Triggers Only After the Loop Works

-I wouldn't start with background agents.
-I'd start with one reliable manual run.
-Then add triggers.
-Good triggers look like this: a Jira ticket enters "Ready for Agent," a GitHub issue is assigned to an agent, a PR is opened, CI fails, a CVE appears, a dependency becomes stale, a flaky test crosses a threshold, or a migration spec is approved.
+Don't reach for background daemons on day one.
+Get one manual run boringly reliable first, and only once that's solid do you start wiring up triggers, the CVE alert, the failed build, the ticket that just slid into "ready."

-If every agent run starts with a human typing a prompt, you automated the work but not the workflow.
-The reverse mistake is funnier and worse: if you add triggers before the line works, you've built a machine that manufactures bad output faster.
+If a human still has to copy-paste a prompt to kick each run off, you've automated the coding but not the actual work.
+The opposite mistake is funnier and more expensive: bolt triggers onto a loop that isn't ready, and you've built a machine that mass-produces broken PRs at machine speed.

-Polling also sucks.
-Push beats pull when the world already gives you events.
-PRs open.
-Builds fail.
-Advisories land.
-Tickets move.
-Alerts fire.
-Specs get approved.
-The factory should react to those signals when the underlying loop is good enough to deserve automation.
+And don't poll for this.
+Your engineering org is already throwing off events all day, PRs opening, builds failing, tickets moving, so let webhooks catch them instead of asking "anything yet?" on a timer.

-Unlike me, the agents aren't going to wake up and want a burrito.
-They need to be triggered.
-Proactiveness isn't magic.
-It's better state, better diffing, better event routing, and better judgment about which changes deserve to become jobs.
+Agents, unlike me, don't wake up and crave a burrito; there's nothing inside them nudging them to go do something.
+They have to be triggered.
+So "proactive" isn't a personality trait you can prompt into them, it's plumbing: better state, better diffing, event routing so the right signal reaches the right line, and better judgement about which events are even worth spinning up a job for.

 ## Scale to Fleets

-Once one line works, replicate it.
-One dependency update across one repo is a coding-agent task.
-One dependency update across 500 repos is a factory task.
-At that point the exciting part is mostly boring infrastructure: repo selection, one workspace per repo, one agent per workspace, central progress tracking, retries, escalation, aggregated results, cost limits, rate limits, review queues, and audit logs.
+Once one line is stable, you copy it.
+Bumping a dependency in a single repo is an agent task; bumping it across five hundred repos is a factory task, and the gap between those two is almost entirely unglamorous infrastructure: routing work to the right repos, a clean containerised workspace per job, cost caps so a runaway loop doesn't bankrupt you, and rate limits so you don't take down something shared.

-This is where the factory becomes real.
-The point isn't that an agent can update a dependency.
-The point is that the organization can say: this dependency should be current everywhere.
-And the factory makes that true.
+This is the point where the whole model earns its keep.
+The win isn't "an agent can update a dependency."
+The win is that your org can decide a library should be current everywhere, hit go, and have the factory quietly make it true across the fleet.

 ## Build for Tomorrow's Models

-When building for models of tomorrow, I'd build scaffolds that can be removed.
-I wouldn't overfit the factory to today's failure modes.
-Today you might need a very explicit reproduction packet.
-Tomorrow the model may infer more.
-Today you might need narrow tool permissions.
-Tomorrow the model may be better at asking for the right access.
-Today you might need multiple external verifiers.
-Tomorrow one stronger model may run part of that loop.
+Build the scaffolding like you're going to tear it down, because you are.
+Don't weld your infrastructure to the exact failure modes of this month's models.
+Today you might need a painfully detailed reproduction spec and three separate agents double-checking each other.
+A year from now one better model probably does that whole dance in a single pass.

-Fine.
-Build the scaffolding anyway.
-Just don't make it load-bearing forever.
-The factory should get simpler as the models get better.
-That means the primitives matter more than the hacks.
-Task packets.
-Environments.
-Validation.
-Evidence.
-No-op rules.
-Routing.
-Feedback.
-Those will survive model churn.
-Your brittle prompt incantation from last Tuesday probably won't, no matter how nicely you named the YAML file.
+Build the guardrails anyway, just keep them snap-out instead of load-bearing.
+The system should get simpler as the models get smarter, not crustier.
+The primitives are what survive the churn, the task packets, the isolated environments, the external validation, the evidence bundles.
+The clever prompt incantation you wrote last Tuesday will not survive, no matter how lovingly you named the YAML file.

 ## Humans Move Upstream

-The usual argument is: do agents replace developers?
-That question is boring.
-The better question is: where does human judgment create the most leverage?

-It's not always in typing every line.
-It's not even always in reading every line.
-It's in deciding what should exist.
-What constraints matter.
-What risks are acceptable.
-What evidence is sufficient.
-What validation would actually convince you.
-Which customer path matters.
-Which failure is noise.
-Which failure is a signal.
+"Will agents replace developers" is the question everyone reaches for, and it's the boring one.
+The question I actually care about is where human judgement earns its keep, and it's almost never in typing the boilerplate or reading every line of a diff.
+It's all the upstream stuff: deciding what should exist at all, which constraints are real, how much risk is acceptable, and what evidence would genuinely move you.

-Humans define intent.
-Humans design the harness.
-Humans decide what the factory should optimize.
-Humans inspect failures and turn them into better machinery.
-Humans choose what deserves to be built.
-The work moves from production to production design.
-From writing every part to designing the line.
-From being inside the loop to being on the loop.
+Humans set the intent.
+We design the harness, write the rules, dig into the failures, and feed what we learn back into a better machine.
+The job quietly shifts from assembling the product by hand to designing the line that assembles it, from being in the loop to being on it.

-That sounds like management language, which is unfortunate because the idea is real.
-You're still responsible.
-You're just responsible for a different layer.

-This is also why improving the factory helps humans too.
-Good docs help agents.
-They also help humans.
-Fast tests help agents.
-They also help humans.
-A clean, isolated, reproducible environment helps agents.
-It also helps humans.
-Small contained tasks help agents.
-They also help humans.
+I know how much that reads like a LinkedIn carousel about "moving up the value chain," and I hate that, because the underlying thing is real and concrete.
+You're still on the hook for what ships.
+You're just on the hook one layer up.

+And the genuinely funny part is that almost everything you build for the agents quietly helps the humans too.
+Good docs help an agent find its way around the codebase; they also help the person who joined last week.
+Fast tests let an agent iterate without burning twenty minutes a run; they also stop your developers from slowly losing their minds.
+A clean, isolated, reproducible environment is exactly what an agent needs to reproduce a bug, and, surprise, it's just a nicer place for a human to work too.

-Evan made this point cleanly in ["Treat Your Humans Better Than Your Agents":](https://etodd.io/2025/06/13/treat-your-humans-better-than-your-agents/) the same environment work people are suddenly willing to do for agents — clean repo instructions, isolated reproducible environments, fast tests, documentation, small contained tasks — also improves the lives of humans doing the work.
+Evan Todd put this perfectly in ["Treat Your Humans Better Than Your Agents"](https://etodd.io/2025/06/13/treat-your-humans-better-than-your-agents/): all the engineering hygiene we're suddenly willing to pay for because the agents need it, clean docs, fast tests, isolated environments, well-scoped tasks, is exactly the stuff human developers have been quietly begging for for decades.

-We're suddenly willing to do all of this because agents need it.
-Developers needed it the whole time.
-Fine.
+If it takes a fleet of robots to finally get leadership to care about developer experience, fine.
 I'll take the win.

 ## The Failure Modes

-There are obvious ways this goes wrong.
-The verifier checks the wrong thing.
+None of this is bulletproof, and there are plenty of ways it goes sideways.
+The verifier checks the wrong assertion and cheerfully waves garbage through.
 The agent learns to satisfy the harness instead of the user.
-The digital twin drifts from reality.
-The environment lacks hidden production state.
-The factory opens too many PRs and moves the bottleneck to review.
-The agent has too much access.
-The agent has too little access.
-The loop is too slow to be economical.
-The scenarios are too narrow.
-The humans stop reading the evidence.
-The humans keep reading everything and get no leverage.
+The digital twin slowly drifts away from what production actually does.
+The review queue fills up with PRs nobody really read, and congratulations, your bottleneck just moved.

-All of these are real.
-None of them makes the idea invalid.
-They just mean the factory has to be engineered, which is annoying because engineering remains undefeated at being work.
+None of that makes the idea wrong.
+It just means the factory is a real piece of software that has to be engineered like one, which remains, annoyingly, a lot of work.

-Software ate the world by turning human procedures into machine procedures.
-Now software development itself is going through the same thing.
-The annoying part is that software engineering was never just typing code.
-It was always judgment, context, verification, taste, debugging, risk management, and knowing when not to touch the thing.
-Now we have to make that bundle legible.
+Software ate the world by turning fuzzy human procedures into machine procedures.
+Now software development is eating itself the same way.
+The catch is that engineering was never really about typing syntax; it was always judgement, taste, context, risk, debugging, and knowing when to keep your hands off the keyboard.
+The work of the next few years is making all of that legible to a machine.

 ## The Question to Ask

-So when someone asks, "How do I build a software factory?", the answer I trust starts as a sequence of questions: What do you want to manufacture?
-What counts as a valid output?
-What does the agent need to see?
-What is it allowed to change?
-How does it know the issue exists?
-How does it know the change worked?
-How does it know to stop?
-What evidence would convince a skeptical human?
-What failure should improve the factory instead of merely retrying the task?
+So when someone asks me how to build a software factory, I tend to answer with a pile of questions instead.
+What exactly are you trying to manufacture?
+What counts as a valid output, and what does a reject look like?
+What does the agent need to see before it starts, and what's it allowed to touch?
+How does it know the problem is even real?
+How does it prove the change worked?
+What evidence would convince a sceptical human reviewer?
+And what kind of failure should send you back to recalibrate the line, instead of just hitting retry and hoping?

-Answer those and the shape of the factory starts to appear.
-Not because there's a universal recipe.
-Because the factory is the recipe for your work.
+Answer those honestly and the shape of your factory starts to draw itself, because it isn't a template you download.
+It's just your team's existing habits, made explicit enough that a machine can run them.

-You're not buying a software factory.
-You're retooling your engineering process until agents can run the boring, repeatable, expensive middle of it without you ferrying reality back and forth.
-The dragon scroll is blank.
-You are the software factory.
-The work is turning your process into machinery without turning your judgment off.
+You can't buy one of these off a shelf.
+You build it by slowly grinding your own engineering process down until agents can run the tedious middle of it without you standing in the doorway relaying messages back and forth.

-This was a guide to building your own software factory.
-But the honest version is: this is the work behind us.
-The factory described here is the foundation layer.
-Agents that can act.
-Evals that can catch regressions.
-Logs that make the invisible visible.
-Review loops that keep the whole thing from turning into expensive confetti.
-We needed all of that.

-But the thing I'm most excited about is what that foundation makes possible.
-That's the work happening now.
-I can't share much of it yet.
-It's better than this post.
-Stranger than this post.
-And much harder to explain without showing the receipts.
-Six months from now, I hope I can write the post this one is secretly pointing at.
+All of this is really just the foundation, the boring load-bearing layer you have to pour first.
+The thing I'm actually excited about is what it makes possible on top, and that part is much harder to explain without showing receipts.
+So: six months from now, I hope I get to write the post this one has secretly been pointing at the whole time.